OctopusDeploy/docs/docs/installation/index.md

 ## Troubleshooting {#InstallingOctopus-Troubleshooting}

-In a few cases a bug in a 3rd party component causes the installer displays a "Installation directory must be on a local hard drive" error.
-If this occurs, running the install again from an elevated command prompt using the following command (replacing Octopus.3.3.4-x64.msi with the name of the installer you are using)
+In a few cases a bug in a 3rd party component causes the installer to display an "Installation directory must be on a local hard drive" error.
+If this occurs, run the install again from an elevated command prompt using the following command (replacing Octopus.3.3.4-x64.msi with the name of the installer you are using):

 `msiexec /i Octopus.3.3.4-x64.msi WIXUI_DONTVALIDATEPATH="1"`